“a surrender to the beauty of music”

 German pianist and (film-) composer Christian Pabst is a true storyteller.

-While being deeply rooted and connected to the greats of jazz, Christian developed an original, strong and genre transcending voice as a pianist and composer.
-Finding inspiration not only in the magnificent diversity of the arts but also in travelling and everyday life, his radiant music is very visual and inspires your imagination.
+While being deeply rooted and connected to the greats of jazz, Christian has an original, strong and genre transcending voice as a pianist and composer.
+Finding inspiration not only in the arts but also in travelling and everyday life, his radiant music is very visual and inspires your imagination.
 “I want to create music that speaks to the heart and the mind alike” says the pianist.

 Growing up in a small German village close to the French border, Christian always listened as a kid to his brother playing their 1980’s home organ.
 He also wanted to play music and started to take piano lessons.
 Later, when he heard the local youth bigband for the first time, he felt instantly connected to jazz and improvisation.
-His thirst for knowledge and understanding of music led him to study jazz piano and filmmusic at the renowned conservatories of Amsterdam, Paris and Copenhagen.
-Now, he’s playing concerts all over Europe, as well as in the USA, South-Africa, India, Turkey, … etc.
+His thirst for knowledge and understanding of music led him to study jazz piano and film music at the renowned conservatories of Amsterdam, Paris and Copenhagen.
+Now, he’s playing concerts all over the world.

-When he is not playing the piano, Christian is busy composing filmscores.
+When he is not playing the piano, Christian is busy composing (film-) scores and arranging.
 Many movies that he scored were awarded with prizes and are being screened all over the world.
-Recently, the short movie “Dancin’ the Camera” was nominated for the “Gouden Kalf”, the Dutch oscar.
+Recently, the short movie “Dancin’ the Camera” was nominated for the Dutch Oscar.
+As an arranger, Christian worked for a wide range of ensembles, a.o. the WDR Funkhausorchester.